 Understand Building Permits and Inspections

-Making your business accessible not only helps your customers, it’s also federal and state law.
+Making your business accessible not only helps your customers, but it’s also federal and state law.
 The Americans with Disabilities Act (ADA) and New Jersey state requirements are in place to ensure that people with disabilities or other impairments have equal access to businesses and other public facilities.